-- examines the materials to determine if all grade-band SEPs and their elements are included in the series. - o Asking Questions and Defining Problems (2e.i) - o Developing and Using Models (2e.ii) - o Planning and Carrying Out Investigations (2e.iii) - o Analyzing and Interpreting Data (2e.iv) - o Using Mathematics and Computational Thinking (2e.v) - o Constructing Explanations and Designing Solutions (2e.vi) - o Engaging in Argument from Evidence (2e.vii) - o Obtaining, Evaluating, and Communicating Information (2e.viii) - examines the materials to determine if students have repeated opportunities to use grade-band SEPs across various contexts.
+- examines the materials to determine if the grade-level appropriate SEPs and their associated elements are included in each grade. - o Asking Questions and Defining Problems - o Developing and Using Models - o Planning and Carrying Out Investigations - o Analyzing and Interpreting Data - o Using Mathematics and Computational Thinking (not addressed in K-2 PEs) - o Constructing Explanations and Designing Solutions - o Engaging in Argument from Evidence - o Obtaining, Evaluating, and Communicating Information - examines the materials to determine if SEPs from outside of the grade band are included within the grade. - examines the materials to determine if the grade-band SEPs and their associated elements are included in each grade band.